Analysis: White House dominance of pandemic message might feed political divides - KVIA

 “It is indisputably true that President Biden listens to his agency heads and other expert advisers more than President Trump did.
 But it also seems to be true that the agencies are marching to the presidential drumbeat voluntarily under Biden at least as much as they marched to Trump’s drumbeat because they had no choice,” Sandman said.

-“And like Trump, Biden prefers making pandemic-related announcements from the White House, with his agency heads and pandemic advisers in supporting rules, whether mute or voluble.”
+“And like Trump, Biden prefers making pandemic-related announcements from the White House, with his agency heads and pandemic advisers in supporting roles, whether mute or voluble.”

 The effect is the people who are holding out against what the White House and federal agencies are asking them to do don’t trust that the US Food and Drug Administration isn’t colluding with the administration to rush out vaccines that don’t work, aren’t safe or that might even contain tracking chips.
 They don’t trust that the CDC advice for unvaccinated people to mask up in public or in groups is really in their best interest.